CenterBLC/N1904/docs/features/punctuation.md

 ## Feature description

-This feature includes either a regular space character or a punctuation mark followed by a regular space character, occurring after a word.
+This feature contains the punctuation character found after a word.
+If no punctuation, the feature value is empty.

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.